lianhaisen/MPMoviePlayerTest/README.md

 For more information & discussion visit the [Stackoverflow question](http://stackoverflow.com/questions/12602899/mpmovieplayercontroller-breaks-stops-after-going-to-fullscreen-in-ios6).

-A solution hasn't been found yet.
+A solution has been found:

+Using the MPMoviePlayerController's view property instead of the MPMoviePlayerViewController solved the problem